-Тар Tap once on the touch pad to active an item, such as an app.
-Two o-Finger Tap Tap once on the touch pad with two fingers together to display a menu or other function depending on the software you are using.
-(Similar to right-click) Pine ch or stretch Place two or more fingers down on the touch pad and move them toward each other (pinch) or away from each other (stretch).
+Тар Tap once on the Touch Pad to activate an item, such as an app.
+Two-Finger Tap Tap once on the Touch Pad with two fingers together to display a menu or other function depending on the software you are using.
+(Similar to right-click) Pinch or stretch Place two or more fingers down on the Touch Pad and move them toward each other (pinch) or away from each other (stretch).
 This will show different levels of information or visually zooms in or out.
-Two o-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the touch pad.
+Two-Finger Scroll Place two fingers down and slide them vertically or horizontally from anywhere on the Touch Pad.
 This allows you to operate the scroll bars of a window.

-Swi pe Quickly move your finger in from the edge of the touch pad, without pausing when you first touch it.
+Quickly move your finger in from the edge of the Touch Pad, without pausing when you first touch it.

 Swipe from the left edge: shows your recently opened apps.

 Swipe from the right edge: opens or closes the charms (Search, Share, Start, Devices, Settings).

 Swipe from the top edge: opens or closes the app command bar.

-Some of the touch pad operations described in this section are only supported in certain applications.
+Some of the Touch Pad operations described in this section are only supported in certain applications.